Missouri University of Science and Technology Nuclear Reactor: History

-The basis for the reactor's design was based on the Bulk Shielding Reactor at Oak Ridge National Laboratory, and MSTR attained initial criticality on December 9, 1961, becoming the first operating nuclear reactor in the State of Missouri.
+The reactor's design was based on that of the Bulk Shielding Reactor at Oak Ridge National Laboratory, and MSTR attained initial criticality on December 9, 1961, becoming the first operating nuclear reactor in the State of Missouri.
 The initial licensed power was 10 kW and was uprated to 200 kW in 1966.
-In the summer of 1992, the original high-enriched uranium was converted to low-enriched uranium during fuel loading.
+In middle 1992, the original high-enriched uranium was converted to low-enriched uranium during fuel loading.
 In March 2009, the MSTR license was renewed for another 20 years.

 In June 2017, a suspicious package was found near the reactor that caused the evacuation of four Missouri University of Science and Technology campus buildings.
 The package was tested and analyzed by University Police and Fort Leonard Wood military specialists, but the package was determined as not dangerous.

-Beginning in 2019, reactor operations were significantly hindered due to licensed staff turnover, and there were no full-time licensed operators on staff from June 14, 2019 to December 18, 2019.
+Beginning in 2019, reactor operations were significantly hindered due to licensed staff turnover, and there were no full-time licensed operators on staff from June 14 to December 18, 2019.
 The two full-time MSTR senior reactor operators (SROs) resigned due to receiving poor compensation, and campus administration was unwilling to commit the necessary resources to retain the skilled staff due to budget cuts affecting the University of Missouri System.
 The COVID-19 pandemic also hindered MSTR operations starting in early March 2020.

 In July 2025, Governor Mike Kehoe approved $3 million for MSTR to create a small modular nuclear reactor science and development program.